darrenldl/ProVerif-ATP/doc/manual/README.md

 ![narrator_init](narrator_init.png)

-**Demo site** You can also access the Narrator interface with CH07 files loaded through [here](https://darrenldl.gitlab.io/narrator-ch07), it is the same as the one you get locally through pvatp

 There are three major modes in Narrator which we will go through one at a time.
 This initial interface shows the Narrator's "Tagged ProVerif source + attack trace" mode, which displays a prettified and tagged version of the ProVerif source code on left, and the attack trace on bottom right panel.